jdbaptista/jdbaptista/README.md

 - C/C++
 - HTML/CSS

-I am currently learning web development and Electron specifically.
+I am currently learning web development with Java Spring and Electron.

 You can reach me at baptistajaden@gmail.com.